Trump Backs Package Of Changes To Criminal Justice System As Lame-Duck Session Begins

 During his announcement about the criminal justice bill, Trump said his administration will work to keep dangerous criminals off the streets.

-But, he said sometimes people get caught up in bad circumstances.
+But, he said, sometimes people get caught up in bad circumstances.
 He talked about the case of Alice Marie Johnson, who was sentenced to life in prison for a nonviolent drug charge.

 Trump commuted her sentence after reality TV star Kim Kardashian lobbied for her release.